lcorr8/qarma/README.md

 Rails Girls has a great [installation guide](http://guides.railsgirls.com/install) to setup your software and developer environment.

-Additionally, you'll also need a Facebook authentication key—which can be provided by one of the admins.
+You'll also need a Facebook authentication key—which can be provided by one of the admins.

 ## Quickstart
 Here's how you can get up and running with this project.